 The Meteosat Third Generation programme, developed by ESA in collaboration with EUMETSAT, includes six satellites – four MTG-I ('Imaging') and two MTG-S ('Sounding') satellites – located in geostationary orbit, approximately 36,000 km away from Earth.

 The Lightning Imager will be on board the four ‘imaging’ satellites.
-After the first LI is completed, the engineers at Campi Bisenzio will proceed with the production of the other three.
+After delivering the first LI, the engineers at Campi Bisenzio will proceed with the production of the other three.

 Lightning Imager: the space-based lightning hunter

-Leonardo’s lightning hunter – or ‘lightning detector’ – will transmit data from its space base to Earth’s ground stations, helping meteorologists prepare more accurate weather forecasts and providing valuable information for the in-depth study of atmospheric phenomena, while also contributing to the safety of air transportation.
-Lightning strikes are an unpredictable threat to an aircraft in flight, which is why using the Lightning Imager will provide essential information on the location of storms and help to avoid any impacts on aircraft.
+Leonardo’s lightning hunter – or ‘lightning detector’ – transmits data from its space base to Earth’s ground stations, helping meteorologists prepare more accurate weather forecasts and providing valuable information for the in-depth study of atmospheric phenomena, while also contributing to the safety of air transportation.
+Lightning strikes are an unpredictable threat to an aircraft in flight, which is why using the Lightning Imager provides essential information on the location of storms and help to avoid any impacts on aircraft.

 Made up of four, five-lens telescopes, mainly directed over Europe, North Africa, the Middle East and South America to capture data from the Earth’s hemisphere, the Lightning Imager will be able to detect electrostatic discharge directly from Space, under any light conditions and in any context (sea, city, desert), be it day or night.

 Each of the four telescopes can record up to 500 images per second, also allowing European agencies to gain valuable insights into the more remote areas of the world and the oceans, where there are currently no weather stations.

 The challenge of optics on Earth and in Space